-Signs and Symptoms (continued)-

-A-Fib can present with slow, normal, or fast rates; If the HR is greater than 100, we would call it A-Fib with Rapid Ventricular o Althologitative PIR can range from slow to extremely rapid, it is integrable leave pt in complete heart block or ventricular beats produce a palpable pulse (especially with fast HR).
+- Signs and Symptoms (continued)- - A-Fib can present with slow, normal, or fast rates; If the HR is greater than 100, we would call it A-Fib with Rapid Ventricular Response (RVR). - If sufficiently rapid, can cause hypotension, MI, or tachyinduced myocardial dysfunction - Although the HR can range from slow to extremely rapid, it is almost always irregular (except in complete heart block or ventricular pacer). - Because of varying diastolic filling duration, not all ventricular beats produce a palpable pulse (especially with fast HR). - Pulse deficit difference between apical rate and pulse rate